– Kevin Love

 Kevin Love introduces the curriculum and describes the first lesson.

-Lin-Manuel Miranda explains that his mom taught him that in his saddest times he can observe how he is feeling and draw on those emotions to inspire his writing.
+Lin-Manuel Miranda shares that his mom taught him that in his saddest times he can observe how he is feeling and draw on those emotions to inspire his writing.

-Cathyana Marcel shares a letter to her brother who was incarcerated.
+Cathyana shares a letter to her brother who was incarcerated.

-Charles Benitez shares a letter to his dad expressing anger and beginning to work on forgiving him.
+Charles shares a letter to his dad where he expresses anger and begins to work on forgiving him.

-Bryanna Daniel shares a letter to her brother who passed away suddenly several years ago.
+Bryanna shares a letter to her brother who passed away.

 Display the ‘welcome slide’ from the Lesson 1 PowerPoint as you begin.